Achu-shankar/website/content/authors/admin/_index.md

     url: https://umich.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
-Solving problems one bit at a time.
+bio: My research interests include Machine learning, numerical modelling and high performance computing.
+Solving problems one byte-sized solution at a time.

 # Interests to show in About widget
 interests: